sebagun/mercadopago-ios/README.md

 # MercadoPago iOS SDK

-The MercadoPago iOS SDK makea it easy to collect your user's credit card details inside your iOS app.
+The MercadoPago iOS SDK make it easy to collect your users' credit card details inside your iOS app.
 By creating [tokens](https://coming-soon), MercadoPago handles the bulk of PCI compliance by preventing sensitive card data from hitting your server.

 It is developed for iOS 7 or sooner.